Annual Report 2021: Funded Researchers

 HIIT Postdoctoral Fellow 1.7.2020-30.6.2021

 Dr. Nitin Williams completed his Ph.D. from University of Reading, UK, in 2011, on developing novel signal processing methods to analyse human neuroscience data.
 He continued this line of research during his first post-doctoral period under Prof. Richard Henson at MRC Cognition & Brain Sciences Unit, University of Cambridge, UK.
-This period resulted in several important publications, e.g. in Nature Communications, Brain, Human Brain Mapping, from his involvement on the large Cam-CAN project.
-In 2015, he moved to Finland for his second post-doctoral period, under Prof. Matias Palva in Neuroscience Center, University of Helsinki, Finland.
-He was involved in an important project funded by the EU Flagship Human Brain Project, on investigating the functional connectome of the human brain, i.e. the set of connections between each pair of distinct brain regions.
-Towards this end, he has developed novel methods to analyse the connectome, and used these methods to uncover its modular organization.
+This period resulted in several important publications, e.g. in Nature Communications, Brain, Human Brain Mapping, from his involvement on the large Cam-CAN project*.
+The cross-cutting theme of his work is on developing novel computational methods and models to analyze human Neuroscience data.
+He has several publications in this field (h-index=14, citations=1048), and has published in prestigious avenues including Nature Communications, Brain and Human Brain Mapping.

 Nitin is currently funded by HIIT, working with Prof. Samuel Kaski at the Department of Computer Science, Aalto University, Finland.
 His project is on using Approximate Bayesian Computation (ABC) methods to estimate parameters of biologically plausible models of human neuroscience data.
 Current methods to analyse human neuroscience use abstract statistical models, hence do not furnish information about biological mechanisms producing these data.
-During his exciting project, Nitin will 1) build biologically plausible models of human neuroscience data, and 2) fit these models to experimental neuroscience data using ABC methods.
+During his exciting project with Prof. Samuel Kaski and Dr. Matias Palva, Nitin will 1) build biologically plausible models of human neuroscience data, and 2) employ advanced Bayesian methods to fit these biologically plausible models to experimental human Neuroscience data.
 Models and methods from the project will advance Cognitive Neuroscience, by providing researchers with tools to gain insight into mechanisms underpinning their data.